Biju Patnaik: Early life

-Biju Patnaik was born into what has been described as an ‘aristocratic’ Karan family.
-His parents lived in Ghumusar Nuagam, Bellaguntha, Ganjam district, around 80 km from Bramhapur.
-Biju Patnaik's father Laxminarayan Patnaik was the Dewan of Paralakhemundi Estate under Maharaja Krushna Chandra Gajapati.
-Biju Patnaik was educated at Ravenshaw College in Odisha but, due to his interest in aviation, dropped out and trained as a pilot.
-Patnaik flew with private airlines but at the start of the Second World War he joined the Royal Indian Air Force.
-He eventually became the head of air transport command.
-While in service, he developed an interest in nationalist politics and used air force transports to distribute nationalist literature among Indian troops, which British authorities regarded as subversive.
-He was imprisoned by the British authorities for flying unauthorized missions and distributing political leaflets in support of Indian independence.
-However Patnaik remained committed to fighting the Axis powers.
+Biju Patnaik was born into an 'aristocratic' Karan family of Odisha.
+His parents lived in Ghumusar Nuagam, Bellaguntha, Ganjam district, around 80km from Bramhapur.
+Patnaik's father Laxminarayan Patnaik was the Dewan of Paralakhemundi Estate under Maharaja Krushna Chandra Gajapati.
+His mothers name was Ashalata Ray who was a major influence in Biju's formulative years.
+Patnaik was educated at Ravenshaw College in Odisha but, due to his interest in aviation, dropped out and trained as a pilot.